mtoback/neighborhood/readme.md

 style.css - any styles used to show the site app.js - the application javascript code

-The user enters a valid location.
+Documentation for the javascript can be found at doc/index.html The user enters a valid location.
 Google map API converts that to a lat/long pair, which can then be used by the geolocation API to provide the nearest city/state.
 We leverage the location and one or more categories to find locations of interest via yelp.
 We leverage the lat/lng to generate the city/state to use with the weather.